LegendusMaximus/speedsmart-tools/README.md

 - SpeedSmart for iOS only exports your last 3000 speedtests, and I have more than that.
 I would like to create a complete table file, and I think others might want to too.
 - SpeedSmart will truncate a network name containing the & character, and a program can easily restore those names given a list of what they are supposed to look like (for example, I sometimes speedtest networks called "H&M Free WiFi" and they come through as "H" in SpeedSmart).
 - Network names containing a # symbol are not included in the export (i.e. They have a row but the name comes through as "N/A").
 It is possible to identify these by IP address and add them back to the file, but this process takes a long time by hand.
+- If you do a lot of speedtests, manually pressing "Export" after each one is a pain.
+This tool can optionally use the SpeedSmart API to auto-export.

-## Installation
+## Basic Installation
-If you would like to have a go with this on your computer, here is how to get it installed:
+If you would like to have a go with this on your computer as a one-time experience or manually running it every time, here is how to get it installed:

 1. Download the code as a ZIP file or clone the repository.
 2. Edit the speedsmart_config.py file with valid file paths.